 Divers have been flown in from Emden to retrieve the body when weather conditions are suitable, expected after about 19.00 this evening.

-The Bard Group stressed that workers safety has highest priority, noting that all stages of construction are subject to detailed planning, safety evaluation and monitoring.
+The Bard Group stressed that worker safety has highest priority, noting that all stages of construction are subject to detailed planning, safety evaluation and monitoring.
 The weather was relatively calm when the accident occurred, it added.

-So far, 30 of the planned 80 turbines at the site have been installed.
+Thus far, 30 of the planned 80 turbines at the site have been installed.